Richardaeld/MonaMemorabilia/README.md

 #### Documented Result(s):
 1. Documentation of all bad UX and where it occurs.
-1. Documentation of where visual bugs or misalignments occure.
+1. Documentation of where visual bugs or misalignments occur.
 --------------------------------
 ## Checking For Errors In Code
 #### Expectation(s):